Did Attention Really Collapse the Photon Wavefunction?

 Von Neumann—and later Wigner—speculated that consciousness might collapse the quantum wave function (von Neumann, 1955; Mehra, 1995).
 Wigner later moved away from that view, treating state reduction as an objective physical event rather than something triggered by consciousness (Esfeld, 1999; see also Thaheld, 2005).

-Contemporary work provides no confirmed evidence that consciousness collapses the wave function (Chalmers & McQueen, 2021; de Barros & Oas, 2016; Ibison & Jeffers, 1998): some argue the hypothesis is unfalsifiable (de Barros & Oas, 2016), while others propose testable versions that remain unverified (Chalmers & McQueen, 2021).
-Independent analyses likewise conclude that quantum mechanics needs no consciousness to solve its problems (Yu & Nikolić, 2011).
+Contemporary work provides no confirmed evidence that consciousness collapses the wave function (Chalmers & McQueen, 2021; de Barros & Oas, 2016; Ibison & Jeffers, 1998): some argue the hypothesis is unfalsifiable in practice (de Barros & Oas, 2016), while others propose testable versions that remain unverified (Chalmers & McQueen, 2021).
+Independent analyses likewise conclude that quantum mechanics needs no consciousness to resolve its foundational problems (Yu & Nikolić, 2011).

-The idea persists in popular accounts and in a few experimental claims, including the double-slit study reviewed here (Pallikari, 2012).
+The idea nevertheless persists in popular accounts and in a small number of experimental claims, including the double-slit study reviewed here (Pallikari, 2012).
 Our forensic analysis finds no evidence of a mind–matter effect (intention influencing the laser beam).
-The apparent positive result in the 2012 report reduces to error—in this case, a small software-implemented shift of the FFT spectrum that creates the illusion of an effect.
-As shown here, the reported outcome can be generated entirely in code by shifting the spectrum by less than one wavenumber, without any physical action of consciousness on the system (Pallikari, 2022; 2024a; 2024b).
+The apparent positive result in the 2012 report reduces to error—in this case, a small shift of the FFT spectrum introduced during data processing that creates the appearance of an effect.
+As shown here, the reported outcome can be generated entirely in code by shifting the spectrum by less than one wavenumber, without any physical action of consciousness on the system.

-Where the stakes include the nature of reality itself, transparency, replication, and integrity are the safeguards against being misled by the very phenomena we wish to understand.
+Where the stakes include the nature of reality itself, transparency, replication, and integrity are the safeguards against being misled by results that merely appear to confirm what we hope to be true.

 References